-- Only a minimal amount of unrestricted funds have been used; and - Only a minimal amount of time has been spent using University facilities, equipment, or resources other than the use of offices, libraries, and routinely available office-type equipment such as desktop personal computers, all of which are regarded as incidental.
+- Only a minimal amount of unrestricted funds has been used; and - Only a minimal amount of time has been spent using University facilities, equipment, or resources other than the use of offices, libraries, and routinely available office-type equipment such as desktop personal computers, all of which are regarded as incidental.

-Consistent with long-standing academic tradition, La Verne does not claim an ownership interest in faculty-authored textbooks or scholarly publications, art works, musical compositions, or literary works, whether or not related to the professional fields of the faculty members and regardless of the medium of expression, unless the work is subject to contractual restrictions.
+Consistent with long-standing academic tradition, La Verne does not claim an ownership interest in faculty-authored textbooks or scholarly publications, art works, musical compositions, or literary works, whether related to the professional fields of the faculty members and regardless of the medium of expression, unless the work is subject to contractual restrictions.
 This exception from the general ownership principle expressed above is applicable to all La Verne faculty.
-Note that this exception is not applicable to print, electronic, and other forms of courseware, which are the subject of a separate Policies for the Development and Delivery of Online and Hybrid Courses and Programs at the University of La Verne.
+Note that this exception is not applicable to print, electronic, and other forms of courseware and the specific rules that govern this exception are being developed in a separate policy.

-If in the absence of this policy La Verne would be deemed the owner of any of the artistic or scholarly works within the traditional academic exception, the University will, upon written request, convey the copyright to the author(s) of those works.
+If in the absence of this policy La Verne would be deemed the owner of any of the artistic or scholarly works within the traditional academic exception, the University will, upon written request, convey the copyright to the author(s) of those works or confirm the author(s) ownership of the same.
 Any such request should be directed to the Provost.